-Close-space RV living with your mate
+Happier full-time RV living with your partner - RV Travel

 By Ray Burr, loveyourrv.com

 Thinking about full-time RVing with your significant other?
-If not fulltiming, how about extended RVing?
-Anne and I have been together over nine years and lived full-time in an RV for two.
+If not full-timing, how about extended RVing?
+Anne and I have been together over 16 years and lived full-time in an RV for over nine.
 Thankfully, we’re very compatible and have grown even closer while RVing.
 We manage to cohabit in 180 square feet of living space.
 How do we manage it without killing each other?

 Test out the lifestyle: If you don’t have a rig, rent or borrow an RV and travel for a few weeks and see how it works out.
 Anne and I took my camper van on several trips of 2-4 weeks and got along good.
 We knew at that point if we were OK in a small camper van, then we would be great together in a 30-foot fifth wheel.